 The FAFSA may be submitted one of two ways.
 The student may fill out the paper application or complete the FAFSA online.
 Submitting the FAFSA online greatly reduces the processing time of the application and requires the submission of a signature page.

 Early submission of applications helps to ensure the arrival of funds by the final payment deadline.
 It also allows for necessary information to be available when Student Financial Aid begins the awarding process.

 General information can be found on finaid.org or on our recommended lenders websites.

 Unlike private alternative loans, Graduate PLUS Loans are not based on your credit score.
 This difference should make the loan more easily obtainable for those with little or no credit history.

 Adverse credit is defined to mean as of the date of the credit report, the applicant:

-- Is 90 or more days delinquent on any debt (including unpaid collection accounts with a balance greater than $0 and charge-offs); or
+- Is 90 or more days delinquent on any debt with an outstanding balance of $2,085 or more (including unpaid collection accounts and charge-offs); or

 - Has been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of debt during the five years preceding the date of the credit report.